aqeelanwar/MaskTheFace/readme.md

 pip install –r requirements.txt
 ```

-This will install the required packages in the activated python environment.
+This will install the required packages in the activated Python environment.

 ## How to run MaskTheFace